S0c5/nginx-node-git-deployer/README.md

 # git-deployer
-Set-up deploy system based on git for EC2 aws services
+Set-up deploy system based on git for EC2 aws services and convert instance tags to env

 ```bash